-Considering moving to Coeur d’Alene, Idaho?
-Are you wondering, Is Coeur d'Alene Safe?
+Are you wondering if Coeur d’Alene is safe?
 You’re making a great choice!
-Selecting a new place to live comes with many challenges, from determining housing prices and job prospects all the way to fitness activities and schools, there is a lot to consider.
+Selecting a new place to live comes with many challenges.
+There is a lot to consider, from determining housing prices and job prospects to recreational activities and education.
 Above all, most people want to know if their new home will be safe.
-So, let’s take a look at the data and determine if Coeur d’Alene is safe.
+So, let’s look at the data and think about it together.

 If you’re in a rush – Is Coeur d’Alene Safe?

 Yes!
 Coeur d’Alene is safe!
 When compared to crime statistics on a national level, Coeur d’Alene is a comparatively safe place to live.
 With that said, no community is immune to crime.
 In this post, we’ll look a bit further into it and give you peace of mind when it comes to crime rates and Coeur d’Alene (aka CdA) Idaho.

 When it comes to personal safety in Coeur d’Alene, you can rest easy.
 Violent crimes have a statistically lower rate in Coeur d’Alene compared to national crime rates, and in general, you can feel safe here.